Menu

 What is a High-Wind Light Pole?

-High-wind-rated light poles are specifically engineered to withstand extreme wind forces that would damage or destroy standard lighting poles.
-After 17 years of working with outdoor lighting installations, we've seen how critical proper wind rating becomes in coastal areas, plains regions, and hurricane-prone zones.
-Our high-wind poles feature reinforced construction and superior EPA ratings of 150+ mph, ensuring structural integrity when severe weather strikes.
-The engineering focuses on wind resistance while maintaining optimal functionality for your lighting system.
+High-wind-rated light poles are engineered to withstand extreme wind forces that can damage or destroy standard poles.
+After 15+ years of outdoor lighting installations, we know proper wind rating is critical in coastal, plains, and hurricane-prone areas.
+Our high-wind poles feature reinforced construction and strong EPA ratings of 150+ mph, maintaining structural integrity when specified for severe weather.
+The engineering focuses on wind resistance while keeping your lighting system functional.

 What Are EPA Wind Speed Ratings?

-Several factors determine EPA requirements: pole height, fixture quantity, arm extensions, and local wind conditions.
-We typically recommend consulting regional building codes since wind zones vary significantly across geographic areas.
-Taller poles naturally have higher EPA ratings due to increased surface exposure, while tapered designs help reduce wind resistance compared to straight poles.
-Proper EPA selection prevents catastrophic failure and protects surrounding property and people.
+Consult regional building codes since wind zones vary significantly by location - verify requirements with your local authority.
+Taller poles have higher EPA ratings due to more surface exposure, while tapered designs reduce wind resistance compared to straight poles.
+Proper EPA selection helps prevent failure and protects property and people when poles are engineered and installed correctly.

 EPA Wind Map